fab-jul/RC-PyTorch/README.md

 ### Open Images Validation 500

-For Open Images, we use the same validation set that we used for L3C, which can be downloaded here: [Open Images Validation 500](http://data.vision.ee.ethz.ch/mentzerf/validation_sets_lossless/val_oi_500_r.tar.gz)
+For Open Images, we use the same validation set that we used for [L3C](TODO):

 ```bash
 pushd "$RC_ROOT/datasets"